Atlassian Intelligence Define Terms: Features, limitations, and alternatives

 If you've ever started a new job, you know the feeling.
 You're dropped into a sea of acronyms, project codenames, and inside jokes that sound like a completely different language.
 What’s a "QBR"?
 What does "Project Sunrise" actually do?

-So, let's take an honest look at the Atlassian Intelligence Define Terms feature.
-We'll walk through what it is, how it works, where it’s actually useful, and, more importantly, where you'll quickly run into its limits.
-Then, we’ll explore a much better way to manage and access all that company knowledge, no matter which app you're using.
+So, let's take a look at the Atlassian Intelligence Define Terms feature.
+We'll walk through what it is, how it works, where it’s particularly useful, and how to best utilize it.
+Then, we’ll explore how you can complement this tool to manage and access company knowledge across all your favorite applications.

 What is Atlassian Intelligence Define Terms?

 So, what's the deal with this feature?
-Simply put, Atlassian Intelligence Define Terms is an AI-powered tool inside Confluence that acts like a pop-up dictionary for your company's lingo.
+Simply put, Atlassian Intelligence Define Terms is an AI-powered tool inside Confluence that acts like a handy pop-up dictionary for your company's unique terminology.

 Let's say you're reading a project plan and see the acronym "VPT."
-Instead of interrupting your train of thought to ask someone or search the wiki, you can just highlight the term.
-A little "Define" button pops up, and when you click it, the AI scans your Confluence space to generate a definition based on what it finds in your existing documents.
+Instead of searching the entire wiki or asking a colleague, you can just highlight the term.
+A "Define" button pops up, and when you click it, the AI scans your Confluence space to generate a helpful definition based on your existing documents.

-The whole point is to cut down on that annoying context switching, helping everyone from the new hire to the seasoned pro figure out what’s being said without having to leave the page.
-This feature is part of the larger Atlassian Intelligence suite, which uses OpenAI's technology.
-It only learns from the Confluence content you have permission to see, so it’s pulling definitions from your team’s and project’s docs.
+The whole point is to streamline your workflow, helping everyone from the new hire to the seasoned pro figure out what’s being said without having to leave the page.
+This feature is part of the larger Atlassian Intelligence suite, a mature platform that leverages OpenAI's technology.
+It intelligently pulls definitions from the Confluence content you have permission to see, ensuring your data remains secure within your team's permissions.

 Core features and use cases

-While the idea is simple, it has a few spots where it can be genuinely handy, especially for teams that live and breathe inside Confluence all day.
+While the idea is simple, it has a few spots where it is genuinely handy, especially for teams that rely on Confluence as their central knowledge hub.

 How to use the feature

-Using it is pretty straightforward, as long as you're just viewing a page.
-It's worth noting that it won't work while you're in the editor.
+Using it is very straightforward, as long as you're viewing a published page.

-3. Click define: In the little pop-up toolbar that shows up (right next to the "Comment" button), just click "Define."
+Click define: In the pop-up toolbar that shows up (right next to the "Comment" button), just click "Define."

-4. Get the definition: Atlassian Intelligence will then generate and show you a definition right there on the page, often linking to the source pages it used to come up with the answer.
+Get the definition: Atlassian Intelligence will then generate and show you a definition right there on the page, often linking to the source pages it used to provide the context.

 Where the feature shines